galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 title: "Installing the Galasa Ecosystem in Docker"
 ---

-The following section explains how to install and configure a Galasa ecosystem on a Docker server by using a Docker operator.
+The following section explains how to install and configure a Galasa ecosystem on a Docker engine by using a <a href="https://github.com/galasa-dev/extensions/tree/master/galasa-extensions-parent/dev.galasa.docker.operator" target="_blank"> Docker operator</a>.
 Currently the Docker operator only supports the amd64 platform.
 A s390x (zLinux) implementation is planned for a future release.

 The instructions assume a basic understanding of how Docker works.

-### Before you begin
+## Prerequisites

+To bring up the Galasa ecosystem using Docker, you need access to a virtual machine (VM) with the following installations on it:

+- a Docker engine
+- Docker desktop
-To bring up a Galasa ecosystem using Docker, you need access to a virtual machine (VM) with a Docker engine, Docker desktop and an etcd server installed on it.
-The VM hosts the ecosystem which runs docker containers, inside which are Galasa microservices, including the etcd server which contains the CPS, DSS and CREDs stores.
-It is possible to install a Docker engine on a local machine for experimentation purposes, but to realise the power of Galasa you need to run the docker engine on a VM.
+- an etcd server

+It is possible to install a Docker engine on a local machine for experimentation purposes, but to realise the power of Galasa you need to run the Docker engine on a VM.
-Typically, a dedicated person, for example the test architect or test lead, is authorized to edit the CPS file.
-The file can be edited locally by using etcdctl, or by running the commands directly on the VM.
-Testers typically interact with the etcd server by putting or getting the value of a key.

 The VM requires a minimum of 8GB of memory, 4 VCPUs and 80GB of storage.
 Docker has a default value of 4GB of memory set, so you need to change this value.
 In Docker desktop you do this by using the ```Preferences > Resources``` tab.